abpframework/abp/docs/en/solution-templates/microservice/adding-new-microservices.md

 ### Configuring the UI Services

 We should configure the UI application(s) to allow the new microservice to access through the web gateway.
-To do this, we should add the new service scope to the `ConfigureAuthentication` method in the `ProjectNameWebModule` class in the `Web` or `Blazor` application.
+To do this, we should add the new service scope to the `ConfigureAuthentication` method in the `ProjectName...Module` class in the `Web` or `Blazor` application.

 ```csharp
 context.Services.AddAuthentication(options =>